jonschoning/espial/README.md

     stack exec espial
     ```

+### Configuration

-see `config/settings.yml` for changing default run-time parameters / environment variables
+See `config/settings.yml` for changing default run-time parameters & environment variables.
+ - `config/settings.yml` is embedded into the app executable when compiled, so after changing `config/settings.yml`, run `stack build` again to apply the new settings.
+ - `config/settings.yml` values formatted like `_env:ENV_VAR_NAME:default_value` can be
+   overridden by the specified environment variable.
+ - Example
+    - `_env:PORT:3000`
+        - environment variable `PORT`

-default app http port: `3000`
+        - default app http port: `3000`

-ssl: use reverse proxy
+SSL: use reverse proxy

 ## Development